kastur/interdroid-swan-test/README.txt

-** ContextDroidTest **
+** SwanTest **
 ------------------

-ContextDroid is a framework which makes it easy to build context aware applications for the Android platform.
+Swan is a framework which makes it easy to build context aware applications for the Android platform.
 This project tests that framework.

-What is ContextDroid?
+What is Swan?
 ---------------------

 This project aims to make it easy to build context aware applications.